* Canada to U.S. pipeline shut after Nov. 16 oil spill

 * Expectations of OPEC extension to oil curbs support prices

-Trading activity was expected to be low on Friday due to the U.S. Thanksgiving holiday.
+Trading volumes were thin on Friday due to the U.S. Thanksgiving holiday.

 Markets have also tightened globally due to output cuts since January by the Organization of the Petroleum Exporting Countries, Russia and several other producers.

 OPEC meets on Nov.
-30 and is expected to extend to the pact on cutting output beyond its March expiry, although Russia has sent mixed signals about its support for an extension.
+30 and is expected to extend the pact to curb supplies beyond its expiry in March, although Russia has sent mixed signals about its support for an extension.

 "With the majority of OPEC members endorsing an extension, Russian support is the key risk," Jon Rigby, head of oil research at UBS, wrote in a note.

-Rising U.S. oil production <C-OUT-T-EIA> has also curbed crude price gains.
-U.S. output jumped by 15 percent since mid-2016 to a record 9.66 million bpd, thanks largely to shale drilling.
+However, rising U.S. oil production <C-OUT-T-EIA> has curbed crude price gains, as it fills some of the gap left by OPEC and its allies.
+U.S. output has jumped by 15 percent since mid-2016 to a record 9.66 million bpd, thanks largely to shale drilling.

 (Additional by reporting by Polina Ivanova in London; Editing by Marguerita Choy and Andrew Hay)